 The purpose of this course is to provide students with an understanding of how social, political, and economic factors contribute to disparities (e.g., racial/ ethnic, gender, geographical) in health and health care and how to use evidence-based approaches to prevent or address health disparities.
 Upon completion of this course, students will be able to understand, define, measure, and develop methods to address health and health care disparities.
 This course will review theoretical frameworks and methodological tools for students to conduct research and develop interventions to reduce health disparities.
 The main objectives for this course include examining personal attitudes, acquiring knowledge, and gaining the skills to evaluate, discuss, and develop the programs/interventions/policies designed to prevent or address disparities in health and health care.

-This course focuses on the use of marketing to change the behavior of people, populations, and policy makers in ways that are in their, and society’s, best interest.
-Students in this skills-based course will study and work in teams to apply a range of marketing strategies to a real-world situation.
+This course focuses on the use of marketing principles and techniques to develop population-based health promotion and disease prevention programs.
+The emphasis is on learning how to incorporate a marketing orientation and marketing techniques to address the diverse range of issues and problems that are encountered in the modern day practice of public health.
+Students in this skills-based course will study and work in teams to apply a range of marketing strategies to real-world situations.

 This course focuses on the use of marketing research techniques to better understand customers of public health programs, and thereby to improve program design, implementation, and effectiveness.
 A range of qualitative and quantitative techniques will be studied for their relevance to program planning, development, continuous improvement, and outcome evaluation.